 | Germany | 3 | 0.4 |

-Spain sits at 10th — five players including the world #1 (Alcaraz), from a population of 47 million.
-On a per-capita basis, Spain outperforms both Germany and the UK despite those countries being significant tennis nations historically.
+Spain sits lower on the per-capita table than you might expect — seven players including the world #2 (Alcaraz), from a population of 47 million.
+On a per-capita basis, Spain still outperforms both Germany and Great Britain.

-The USA, by this measure, ranks 14th.
-Germany and the UK are joint last.
+The USA, by this measure, ranks around 14th.
+Germany and Great Britain are near the bottom.

 Why small nations overperform